karmagally/patternToScoreConverter/README.md

 # SuperCollider MIDI & Music Analysis Tools

-Tools for musical analysis and MIDI data conversion in SuperCollider, with poetic text sonification functions.
+Tools for musical analysis and MIDI data conversion in SuperCollider, with poetic text sonification example.

 ## Description

 Tools for:
 - Converting MIDI numbers to note names with octaves
-- Text material sonification
 - Audio synthesis with custom SynthDefs
 - Musical pattern generation